raisely/NoHarm/README.md

 * abuse of human rights,
 * the destruction of people’s physical and mental health

+# How did this come about?

+This license was created by one of the developers of [Raisely](raisely.com) and [Kepla](kepla.com).
+We build software to help non-profit's and other organisations that make the world a better place.

+As we build, we started creating libraries to solve problems we faced, and wanted to give back to the open source community (which our software is built on).

+We strive every day to create tools that make the world a better place, and wanted to discourage misuse of the code we share for purposes that go against what we stand for and work for.

 # Contributing

 As with all things open source, contributions are welcome.